Home / Problems / Marketing Tools Are Disconnected

 Do you recommend specific marketing tools?

 Tool selection is downstream of architecture.
 The intervention identifies what the architecture requires, then the team selects tools that fit the architecture.
-Tool-specific recommendations come at the operationalization stage, not at the diagnostic stage.
+Tool-specific recommendations come at the operationalization stage, not at the marketing review stage.

-Can we afford to wait for a 9-15 month SF-8 rebuild?
+Can we afford to wait for a 9-15 month rebuild?

 Sometimes yes, sometimes no. The intervention surfaces which problems are urgent (do this in the next 30 days) and which are structural (rebuild over the next year).
 Most teams operationalize the urgent fixes in the next quarter and plan the structural rebuild on a longer horizon.